wkumari/draft-vandergaast-edns-client-subnet/README.md

 Internet-Draft        Client Subnet in DNS Requests         October 2014

-   as the source IP.
+   As described in previous sections, this option will be forwarded across all the Recursive Resolvers supporting edns-client-subnet, which MUST NOT modify it to include the network address of the client.

+   Note that even without an edns-client-subnet option, any server queried directly by the user will be able to see the full client IP address.
+Recursive Resolvers or Authoritative Nameservers MAY use the source IP address of requests to return a cached entry or to generate an optimized reply that best matches the request.

+10.2.
+Birthday Attacks

+   edns-client-subnet adds information to the DNS question tuple (q-tuple).
+This allows an attacker to send a caching Intermediate Nameserver multiple queries with spoofed IP addresses either in the edns-client-subnet option or as the source IP.
 These queries will trigger multiple outgoing queries with the same name, type and class, just different address information in the edns-client-subnet option.

-   With multiple queries for the same name in flight, the attacker has a higher chance of success in sending a matching response (with the address 0.0.0.0/0 to still get it cached for many hosts).
+   With multiple queries for the same name in flight, the attacker has a higher chance of success in sending a matching response (with the address 0.0.0.0/0 to get it cached for many hosts).

    To counter this, every edns-client-subnet option in a response packet MUST contain the FAMILY and SOURCE NETMASK fields from the